Otumian-empire/articles/Java/5-OOP/5-oop-5.md

 ```

 We will create a _User_ object and call the `signup` method which then would return a _Response_ object.
-We take the _Response_ object, pass it to a method to print it out.
+We take the _Response_ object and pass it to a method to print it out.

 ```java
 // App.java